alexcleung/portfolio/README.md

 ##### Welcome
 - This page is a brief summary of my portfolio which I have completed and assembled on GitHub.
 - Unlesss stated otherwise, data for these projects are either found from open sources or gathered myself.
-- Project topics are original and inspired by my hobbies and/or different areas of interest within data science.
+- Project topics are original and inspired by my hobbies and/or different areas of interest.

 ### Data Science Projects
 |Project|Summary|Tasks|Tools|Date Added|